Psquare21/LearnApp/README.md

 #Project description

-Technical stacks:- Python, Django, Bootstrap, CSS, HTML.
+Technical stacks:- Python, Django, Bootstrap, CSS, HTML, SQLite.

 It is a web application that allows users to buys courses and books available on the website.